 Both SENCos are qualified teachers and have a number of years of experience in teaching and leadership roles.
-They are both currently studying the National Award for SEND coordination.
+They are fully qualified SENCos having achieved the NASENCo award and attend all SENCo networks to gain new information and updates from NYCC SEN Team.